section-engineering-education/engineering-education/articles/explainable-ai/index.md

 #### A few useful terms
 **Black box model** – a data mining and machine learning model whose internals are not interpretable to humans.
 The model internals are unknown to the observer.
 It could also be a proprietary model.

-**Neural network** – a series of algorithms that are modeled on the human brain, used to identify underlying relationships in data.
+**Neural network** – a series of algorithms modeled on the human brain used to identify underlying data relationships.

 **Recurrent Neural Network** - a neural network containing loops that allow information to be stored within the network.

-**Deep learning** – a subset of machine learning where neural networks learn from large quantities of data.
-Deep learning covers neural networks with more than two layers.
+**Deep learning** – a subset of machine learning where neural networks imitate how human beings gain various types of knowledge and learn from large quantities of data.
+Deep learning uses multiple layers to extract higher-level features from raw input.

 **Attention mechanism** – can simply be described as the methods used by neural networks to know where to look as they try to predict parts of a sequence and perform their tasks.